bbc/bbc-a11y/standards-documentation/08_title-attributes.md

 | Search source for all uses of the `title` attribute | Ensure no instances contain content that is repeated within the element | Automated |
 | Search source for all '<label>' elements and their associated form fields | Ensure that the associated form field does not have a title attribute | Automated |

+--

-# Notes
+## Notes

-The first test is non-automatable, and may well have to be removed as it is tood ambiguous.
+The first test is non-automatable, and may well have to be removed as it is too ambiguous.

 Hopefully the second two test are automatable, checking for these failing techniques: